Posted on: September 16, 2021

-September is a popular time for planning marketing activity for the remaining third of the year.
-2020 however, won’t necessarily have the traditional promotions and activities given the new landscape that’s emerged from the pandemic.
+September and October are popular months for planning marketing activity for the remaining quarter of the year.
+2021 however, finds many businesses still grappling with the new landscape that’s emerged from the pandemic.

-Also, as the pandemic shifted most communications online and into digital formats, many people are complaining of information overload and even shorter attention spans on their devices.
+Many communications remain online and in digital formats.
+At the same time audiences are complaining of information overload and even shorter attention spans on their devices.

 Quality over quantity is more likely to get you noticed.
 The more personalised communications feel to the recipient, the more they’ll engage with them.
 Create highly targeted communications (such as email, direct mail, ads) to small niches of customers or customer profiles that reflect their preferences and interests and tailor promotions to them.

 The challenging economy means cost-cutting and economising will be on many agendas.
 Price-related promotions and discounts are likely to be a big feature of campaigns this year, as companies vie to poach customers away from their competitors.
 For those unable to discount heavily, it will be important that added value wrapped around a product/service will still impress.